How To Turn Your Truck Into A Kickass Survival Vehicle!

 a) Built tough AF.

-b) Go anywhere – your survival vehicle should ideally have true 4WD capability, good ground clearance, strong axles and drive train, off road tires.
+b) Can go anywhere – your survival vehicle should ideally have true 4WD capability, good ground clearance, strong axles and drive train, all-terrain tires.

 c) Reliable.